 This recipe is well suited for canning, but for those who don’t can you can certainly just throw the jars into the fridge for storage.
 However, if you are wanting to get into canning I would recommend purchasing a good canning kit from the Ball company.
 They are the leading brand in canning supplies.

 The above link is an affiliate link.
 Any Amazon purchases made through this link help support FoxValleyFoodie.com without any additional cost to you.

 - 3 cups cider vinegar

 - 1 branch fresh Thyme per jar

 - 1 tsp whole peppercorns per jar

 - 1 in chili pepper cut half

-Place dill, peppercorns, garlic and chili pepper in sterilized quart jars.
+- Place dill, thyme, peppercorns, garlic and chili pepper in sterilized quart jars.